 - Cease the redirection and provide the specific lists of affiliated colleges for 2017–2025 in a downloadable PDF format.

-- Clarify the affiliation mechanism to ensure that no private entity is receiving preferential treatment.
+- Clarify the affiliation mechanism to ensure no private entity receives preferential treatment.

-Based on the details provided in your appeal and official university records, here are the contact details for the key public authorities involved in your case at Mahatma Gandhi Kashi Vidyapith (MGKVP), Varanasi.
+Below are the contact details for the key public authorities involved in this case at Mahatma Gandhi Kashi Vidyapith (MGKVP), Varanasi, drawn from the appeal and the university’s official records.

 - Designation: Registrar, MGKVP